Beyoncé (album): Background and development

 Following the release of her fourth studio album, 4 (2011), Beyoncé gave birth to her first child, Blue Ivy, on January 7, 2012, and held a concert residency, Revel Presents: Beyoncé Live, four months after labor.
-Beyoncé held concerts quickly after labor to demonstrate to mothers that they need not halt their careers even after having had children.
-After the residency, she spent mid-2012 in the Hamptons, New York, where she took time out from the public to spend time with her daughter and begin working on her next album.
+Beyoncé performed soon after giving birth to show mothers that they need not pause their careers after having children.
+After the residency, she spent mid-2012 in the Hamptons, New York, where she stepped away from the public eye to spend time with her daughter and begin working on her next album.
 She resumed work in early 2013, performing "The Star-Spangled Banner" at President Barack Obama's second inauguration and headlining the Super Bowl XLVII halftime show.
 She also released a self-directed autobiographical documentary in February, entitled Life Is But a Dream.

-In March 2013, Beyoncé released a two-part hip-hop track titled "Bow Down/I Been On" onto SoundCloud.
+In March 2013, Beyoncé released a two-part hip-hop track titled "Bow Down/I Been On" on SoundCloud.
 "Bow Down", produced by Hit-Boy, was written after Beyoncé woke up one morning with a chant stuck in her head, feeling angry and defensive.
-The Timbaland-produced "I Been On" is built on a chopped and screwed vocal as a homage to the Houston hip-hop scene of Beyoncé's hometown.
+The Timbaland-produced "I Been On" is built on a chopped and screwed vocal as an homage to the Houston hip-hop scene of Beyoncé's hometown.
 Michael Cragg of The Guardian described the song as "brilliantly odd", commending its loud, abrasive production, while Pitchforks Lindsay Zoladz noted the song's assertiveness and believed it served as an introduction of what was to come.
-"Bow Down/I Been On" was perceived as a significant departure from Beyoncé's existing catalogue, particularly for its aggressive nature.
+"Bow Down/I Been On" was perceived as a significant departure from Beyoncé's existing catalog, particularly for its aggressive nature.
 The song's atmosphere and its controversial "Bow down, bitches" refrain drew a mixed reaction from those who questioned whether the lyric was aimed at women or merely a moment of braggadocio.
 Beyoncé clarified after the album's release, where elements of "Bow Down" appear on the track "Flawless", that the song and its refrain were intended as a statement of female empowerment.

-Neither Beyoncé or her representatives commented on the release of "Bow Down/I Been On", and many journalists questioned the nature of its release in the context of the release of her upcoming album.
-Further confusion was created when portions of other tracks "Grown Woman" and "Standing on the Sun" were used for television advertising campaigns, with a similar lack of explanation as to their purpose.
+Neither Beyoncé nor her representatives commented on the release of "Bow Down/I Been On", and many journalists questioned the nature of its release in the context of the release of her upcoming album.
+Further confusion arose when portions of other tracks "Grown Woman" and "Standing on the Sun" were used for television advertising campaigns, with a similar lack of explanation about their purpose.
 Through much of 2013, the media intermittently reported that the album was delayed or scrapped, with one story alleging Beyoncé had scrapped fifty songs in favor of starting again.
 In July 2013, a spokesperson for Beyoncé denied speculation that her album had been delayed, stating there was no official release date to begin with and that when a date is set, it would be announced via an official press release.
 There was considerable confusion among music journalists and fans as Beyoncé engaged in extensive touring, while not discussing the album or its release.